 All right.
 So if we wanted to, let’s say, we’ve got… Does the schedule come up on its own in the safe software?
 And so the schedule can be anything you want, that particular schedule that we had that you just saw is a piece of software called Pipedrive.
 You can use Calendly, you can use Time Slots, which is ours.
 You can use any scheduler you want.
 All it is is a form that pushes off to the pushes off to a scheduler.
 So then we have your first name, last name, phone number, email, business name, website.
 And then the reason I wanted to fill this in was that, so tell us about your business product or idea.
 So let’s say your yearly revenue is 5 million and above, so right here, we can make this a qualification question.

-So if your yearly revenue is above $1,000,000 a year, you pick 1 million to 5 million or 5 million and above, then it goes to my closer sales rep, let’s say.
+If your yearly revenue is above $1,000,000 a year, you pick 1 million to 5 million or 5 million and above, then it goes to my closer sales rep, let’s say.
 Or if you pick anything under 1 million dollars in yearly revenue, then it goes to some sort of a nurture sequence, or a warmup campaign, or a digital product, or whatever.
 I don’t have that qualification set up here.
 I do know a lot of people who do, a lot of sales guys, you know, they end up having some sort of qualification.
 The argument could be made both ways.
 I’ve been doing this for a long time, so I have seen some crazy things on these forums.
 I’ve seen a lot of people, very prequalified leads business owners who don’t answer this form truthfully, they don’t go through and apply the way they should.

 They don’t.
 So their yearly revenue might be $5 million, or 3 million, or 10 million, or 50 million, or whatever, but they just don’t want me to know that.
 So they pick just starting or whatever, 100,000 to 2, 300,000.
-And then we’ve ended up doing a lot of business together, which means that if I would have bounced them off into like a less prequalified leads pipeline, I may have missed out on that opportunity.
+And then we’ve ended up doing a lot of business together, which means that if I would have bounced them off into a less prequalified leads pipeline, I may have missed out on that opportunity.

 I take everybody’s calls because I know that if… I do daily live streams for the same reason, I know that there are things that I know that will come out and we’ll be able to help somebody just even if it helps them get a little tiny bit farther in their digital business today, which is the point of GSD Daily, get shit done daily.
 If we can just move a small, small, small, little minuscule amount forward today, and a little bit forward tomorrow, and a little bit for the next day, then we’re going to be that much, it’s going to have a meteoric difference, a dramatic difference in our business and our lives, in next to no time.
 So if I can help anybody, I do, I try.
 So that’s why I take everybody’s calls.

 But if you are a busy sales guy and you only want to take very well prequalified leads people, then this is how you do it.
-So if they pick 500 to 1,000,000 and the digital ad budget is, let’s say 1,000 to 2,500 a month, and then they hit next step, they might go off to a different form or something, a different email sequence.
+So if they pick 500 to 1,000,000 and the digital ad budget is, let’s say 1,000 to 2,500 a month, and then they hit the next step, they might go off to a different form or something, a different email sequence.

-So as soon as that business or product name, as soon as you enter any text into that thing, whenever it’s not blank, then the other questions fire out.
+As soon as that business or product name, as soon as you enter any text into that thing, whenever it’s not blank, then the other questions fire out.
 There are all kinds of different conditions you can apply to these prequalified leads.
 So let’s just go down here and write one.
 So we’re just going to go and write a rule.
 Here’s that redirect on submitting to.
 So we’re going to write a rule.
 I think I’m just going to jack this form all up.
 So what condition do we want to write?
 So the form condition, if yearly revenue is equal to let’s say contains 5,000,000 and above, then we want to hide our email list size.

 Watch this, so let’s say we have… Which one was that?
 That was the retargeted sequence.
 Yeah, pre-targeting application.
 Okay, cool.
 Now, so we added that little conditional logic statement in.
 Now, let’s look at another one.
-To hide email list size, we’re just going to remove that.
+To hide the email list size, we’re just going to remove that.
 But what I do want to do is I want to redirect on submit, I think that’s going to be important for you.
 So if revenue, if yearly revenue… We’ve already tested this form and the form goes to our Pipedrive applicator, our call scheduling application, but check this out.

-So we already tested it and it was going Pipedrive.
-So now it’s going to redirect, just right to the home screen if they’re making less than $100,000.
-So we're going to go ahead and add this, and then the business or product name, and then all that is good.
+We already tested it and it was going Pipedrive.
+Now it’s going to redirect, just right to the home screen if they’re making less than $100,000.
+We’re going to go ahead and add this.
+Next, add the business or product name.
+All that is good.
 I think I do need a website.
 Yearly revenue is going to be less than $100,000, the digital ad budget is going to be 0 to 99, 9.99, and then zero to 2,000.
-So because this is less than $100,000, when I hit next, I should go to a homepage.
+When I hit next, I should go to a homepage because this is less than $100,000.

-Using conditional logic, you can do some pretty cool stuff in directing people where they need to go and making sure that only the most prequalified leads applicants, only the most prequalified leads, get to talk to you, get to hit your sales sequence, or jump on the phone with you, or take up some of your time.
+Using conditional logic, you can do some pretty cool stuff in directing people where they need to go.
+Making sure that only the most prequalified leads applicants, only the most prequalified leads, get to talk to you, get to hit your sales sequence, or jump on the phone with you, or take up some of your time.
 Same with the sales reps, you only want your most qualified prospects to get to your sales reps.
-You set up a conditional logic application or a conditional logic form that redirects everybody into that, and then you’re good from there.
-So I think...
+You set up a conditional logic application or a form that redirects everybody into that.
+Then you’re good from there.
 Does anybody have any questions?

 What we’ll do is we will end up going through talking about your application, talking about what you’re selling, your business, your traffic, all that, sales funnel, all that stuff, putting together an action plan for helping you sell more on autopilot, whether it’s paid traffic, or organic traffic, or email, or whatever.
 But go to doneforyou.com/start.
 And if you have any questions, just let me know.
 And tomorrow is Friday, we’re going to talk about something else cool, I’m not sure yet.
 So I will talk to you soon, all right?
 Thanks, bye.

 Oh, there was somebody who said, “Will this session be on your Facebook afterward?”
 Yeah, it will be.
 So this session is in our Facebook group and it’s also… Let’s see it’s in the traffic group, the funnels group, and on our Facebook page too.
-So it's also on YouTube.
+It’s also on YouTube.
 So wherever you want to check it out, you can jump in.
 Cool.
 All right, I’ll talk to you guys soon, all right?